 Congress’ purpose in enacting the Equal Pay Act was to remedy what was perceived to be a serious and endemic problem of employment discrimination in private industry--the fact that the wage structure of many segments of American industry has been based on an ancient but outmoded belief that a man, because of his role in society, should be paid more than a woman even though his duties are the same.
 The solution adopted was quite simple in principle: to require that “equal work will be rewarded by equal wages.”

 The Equal Pay Act was created to prohibit wage discrimination against women.
 But the language of the statute is broad enough to permit recovery by a male alleging sex-based wage discrimination.
-See, e.g., Board of Regents v.
-Dawes, 522 F.2d 380 (8th Cir.
-1975) (paying women more than men for substantially equal work violates the Equal Pay Act).
-These instructions are written using the feminine for the plaintiff, as the case law indicates that virtually all of the plaintiffs are women, but it can of course be modified if the plaintiff is male.
+See, e.g., Stanziale v.
+Jargowsky, 200 F.3d 101 (3d Cir.
+2000) (analyzing Equal Pay Act claim by male employee).These instructions are written using the feminine for the plaintiff, as the case law indicates that virtually all of the plaintiffs are women, but it can of course be modified if the plaintiff is male.

 Relationship to Title VII